 Influenza is one of the unpleasant realities of the cooler season.
 Caused by a virus, the flu usually spreads from person to person through the air by coughing, sneezing or talking, or though touching hands, surfaces or objects.

-For most healthy adults, the flu means a painful week in bed with fever, headache and aching joints – but in some cases it can be more serious, and even fatal.
+For most healthy adults, the flu means a painful week in bed with a fever, headache and aching joints – but in some cases it can be more serious, and even fatal.
 Protecting yourself against the virus with a flu shot at the start of each winter is advisable for all Australians.

-For those with a higher risk of complications from the flu (such as the elderly, people with certain medical conditions including diabetes, and those who are pregnant) the flu vaccine is particularly important.
+For those with a higher risk of complications from the flu (such as the elderly, young children, people with certain medical conditions including diabetes, and those who are pregnant) the flu vaccine is particularly important.

 How does the flu vaccine work?

 The flu vaccine is made from influenza virus that has been specially grown, killed (deactivated) and purified.
 The vaccine tricks the body into thinking it has been invaded and stimulates the immune system to act.